-If you are concerned about the food you eat but have a very little time on your hands meal planning can upgrade your life!
-Meal planning can help you to change the way you eat and improve your food buying habits in many different ways.
+If you are concerned about the food you eat but have very little time, meal planning can upgrade your life!
+Meal planning can help you change the way you eat and improve your food buying habits in many different ways.

 1. Buy, prepare & eat healthier food

-If you find it difficult to buy healthy food when you go shopping, thinking about what to cook and buy before you go to the grocery shop can be a game changer!
-Plus by knowing what your plans are well in advance, you won’t be tempted to eat out as much or order unhealthy (an expensive!) takeaways.
+If you find it difficult to buy healthy food when you go shopping, thinking about what to cook and buy before you go to the grocery shop can be a game-changer!
+Plus, by knowing what your plans are well in advance, you won’t be tempted to eat out as much or order unhealthy (and expensive!) takeaways.

 2. Save money

-When you plan your meals, you become much more organized and aware of the money you are spending on food each week.
-You will finally get into the habit of buying what you need, instead of buying what you fancy.
+When you plan your meals, you become much more organized and aware of the money you spend on food each week.
+You will finally get into the habit of buying what you need instead of buying what you fancy.

 3. Reduces your stress!